Installing Smart Flows Server On Premise

 Docker for Windows, Notepad ++

-1. Download the Dockerfile zip file and extract.
+1. Download the Docker zip file and extract.
 All properties normally in the application.properties file must now be listed in the Dockerfile.

 You must use capital letters and underscores instead of periods for Docker to read the file.